-- 1 teaspoon vanilla
+- 1 tsp vanilla extract

-- 2 Tablespoons browned butter
+- 2 tbsp browned butter

-- Flour to toss the strawberries and chocolate chips
+- flour to toss the strawberries and chocolate chips

-- 4 oz. cream cheese
+- 4 oz cream cheese

-- 1 teaspoon vanilla extract
+- 1 tsp vanilla extract

-- 4-5 strawberries-diced
+- 4-5 strawberries diced

-- 1 tablespoon vegetable oil
+- 1 tbsp vegetable oil

-- ½ cup white chocolate chips
+- 1/2 c white chocolate chips

 - Preheat the convection air oven to 325 F. If you don’t have convection air oven raise the temperature to 350 F and you’ll have to rotate the pan half way through the baking time.
 Butter and flour 8.5 x 4.5 x 3 inches loaf pan, then line it with parchment paper and set aside.